Table of Contents

 Home to several Nobel Laureates and Rhode Scholars, these Canadian universities are also known for their diverse, international faculty and the post-study opportunities they offer.

-What are the Canada study requirements?
+What are the study requirements in Canada?

 Like most countries, Canada does not have a centralized application system.
 So, once you’ve shortlisted the universities you want to apply to, you will have to go through their websites and find out the Canada study requirements.
 However, a few requirements are common across programs and universities.

 For an undergraduate course, you will need to provide-

 - Proof of language proficiency in English (and French, if you apply for a bilingual course).

 For students pursuing a post-graduate degree, the minimum GPA should be 3.0 out of 4.0.
 Depending on the subject area, your GRE or GMAT scores will also be required.
 Apart from that, universities also ask students to submit –

 - Proof of language proficiency

 - Portfolio (for subjects like fine arts, architecture, etc.)

 I suggest you start preparing these documents 6 months before you have to apply.
 After you submit your application, it is time to wait.
 If shortlisted, you will receive a letter of acceptance, which you can then use to apply for a student permit (and even a scholarship)!